Tigerlrg245/MediaWiki-MCP-Server/README.md

 An MCP (Model Context Protocol) server that enables Large Language Model (LLM) clients to interact with any MediaWiki wiki.

+This fork attempts to solve issues with authentication with locally hosted wikimedia server.
+It is written by AI in cursor, and should probably not be used for accessing online wikimedia websites.

 ## Feature

 ### Tools